COVID-19 protests in Australia: 2021

 On 21 September 2021 in Melbourne, there was another protest with thousands of people marching against a wide range of pandemic response related issues, including the previous days' construction industry shut down.
 The "Victorian Workers Rally For Freedom" started near to the CFMEU headquarters at 10am, went through the CBD, past state Parliament, Flinders Street railway station, then onto and blocking the busy West Gate Freeway causing "chaos" in peak hour traffic.
 At least one media reporter was assaulted, and objects, including bottles and flares, were thrown at police.
 Riot police again used tear gas and rubber bullets and at least 62 arrests were made.
 Union officials such as John Setka, CFMEU Victorian state secretary, and Sally McManus, Australian Council of Trade Unions (ACTU) national secretary, asserted that the protests had been hijacked, McManus saying it was by "... far right groups and anti-vax groups, ...".
 The construction shutdown has put about 300,000 out of work, and could cost the industry nearly AU$500 million per day.

-On 22 September 2021 in Melbourne city there was yet another protest, with up to 1,000 people converging on the Shrine of Remembrance.
+On 22 September 2021, in Melbourne city, a protest occurred with up to 1,000 people converging on the Shrine of Remembrance.
 After a stand-off for a few hours with police surrounding them, protesters were dispersed at about 5pm.
 Two police officers were injured by thrown bottles and more than 200 people were arrested.
 An estimated 300 fines were issued for not complying with stay-at-home directives.
 One protester there was hospitalised by the next day with COVID-19.

-On 23 September 2021 there was a strong police presence in Melbourne at State Parliament, CFMEU offices, and the Shrine.
+On 23 September 2021, there was a strong police presence in Melbourne at State Parliament, CFMEU offices, and the Shrine.
 Protesters statements and related electronic messaging indicated more protests were possible.
 92 arrests were made as police checked that people were lawfully in the CBD and in compliance with the state Chief Health Officers' current directives.
 Some arrests were for outstanding warrants.
 The protests resulted in the closure, for at least four days, of a vaccination centre at Melbourne Town Hall, and also a drop-in clinic for the homeless near Queen Victoria Market.
 Staff at the vaccination clinic were verbally and physically abused in public places on their way to work.

 Protests and strong police response to protests continued on the weekend of 24 and 25 September, with around 300 arrests made in Melbourne and St Kilda.